fmExcense/compositeurdigital.github.io/en/manage_contents.md

 # Content management

-The Compositeur Digital reads documents stored on your computer.
-Those documents can to be organized in folders to facilite the presentation
+The Compositeur Digital processes documents stored on a specific location in your computer.
+Those documents can to be organized in folders to facilitate the presentation

 ## Required skills and resources

-The preparation of an environnement is done using the Windows built-in file explorer application
+The preparation of an environnement is done using the Microsoft Windows built-in file explorer application

 You should be confortable with :